 - energy efficient lighting

 Although coworking is still considered a newcomer in commercial real estate, there have already been noticeable shifts in the industry.
 Initially, there was a focus on executive offices.
 Next came a rise in the shared desk space model.
 Currently, workspace as a service is the predominant trend.
+While at the event, Hersowitz had the opportunity to discuss the future of the coworking industry in-depth with podcast host Tim Byrnes.
+You can check out that interview here.

 As iQ Office Suites can attest, the premium offerings in the market must be artfully and thoughtfully designed, service oriented and focused on privacy.
 Coworking still keeps its core of networking opportunities, community building and hot desk concepts.
 Security, service and unique design, however, have become more prevalent in the top spaces, while keeping the private spaces in a shared workspace.